peterzimon/docs-api/handlebars-themes/routing/index.md

 All of Ghost's routing configuration is defined in `content/settings/routes.yaml` - which you can edit directly, but you can also upload/download this file from within your Ghost admin panel under `Settings » Labs`.

+If you edit the file manually, you'll need to restart Ghost to see the changes, but if you upload the file in admin then your routes will automatically be updated right away.

 ## Base configuration